Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 >
 > This article (README.md) contains the full instructions on how to configure the sample.
 If you have gone through Phase 1 and have already configured your Web API rather switch to the instructions for an incremental configuration in [README-incremental-instructions.md](README-incremental-instructions.md)

-> At that time, the Azure AD v2.0 endpoint does not yet completely support the on-behalf-of flow for users signing-in with a Microsoft Personal account.
-Limitations are called out in the [Current limitations](#Current-limitations) section
+> At that time, when using a Web API calling downstream APIs on behalf of users signed-in with a Microsoft Personal account, the registration will be a bit different.
+See the [Current limitations](#Current-limitations) section

 ## About this sample